rdennis/flex-carousel/README.md

 ## JS Initialization

 By default, all tags marked with `[data-flex-carousel]` or `[data-flex-carousel-control]` are initialized when flex-carousel loads.
-This can prevented by stopping the `fc:init` event on the `document`.
+This can be prevented by stopping the `fc:init` event on the `document`.
 You can then create the components yourself.

 ```javascript
 document.addEventListener('fc:init', (e) => {